What is a Flame Arrester?

 Maintainability as a Selection Argument

 The flame arresting element itself functions much like a dense sieve and, depending on the purity of the process medium, can become contaminated and clogged rather quickly.
-This is explained further in this video.

 Our service team is happy to assist with the cleaning of flame arresters as well as provide consulting and planning for an appropriate maintenance interval.